ass-a2s/zrepl/replication/design.md

 - `idempotent_FSSTEP_bookmark` is like `idempotent_STEP_bookmark`, but with prefix `zrepl_FSSTEP` instead of `zrepl_STEP`

+<a id="zrepl-algo-multiple-filesystems-notes"></a>

-## Algorithm for Planning and Executing Replication of Multiple Filesystems matched by a Filter
+## Notes on Planning and Executing Replication of Multiple Filesystems

+### The RPC Interfaces Uses Send-side Filesystem Names to Identify a Filesystem

-The model of the receiver includes the assumption that it will `Receive` all snapshot streams sent to it into filesystems with paths prefixed with `rootfs`.
+The model of the receiver includes the assumption that it will `Receive` all snapshot streams sent to it into filesystems with paths prefixed with `root_fs`.
 This is useful for separating filesystem path namespaces for multiple clients.
 The receiver hides this prefixing in its RPC interface, i.e., when responding to `ListFilesystems` rpcs, the prefix is removed before sending the response.
 This behavior is useful to achieve symmetry in this algorithm: we do not need to take the prefixing into consideration when computing diffs.